shiggl/melee-tools/README.md

 Put plainly, we'll be using the `.dae` for the meshes/textures (if your mod is using the character model), and the `.smd` for the skeleton/vertex weights.[^3].
 ##### Importing and preparing the `.dae` file for use
 1. `File > Import > Collada (.dae)` then navigate to the `.dae` file you just created with HSDRaw
-    * In the Blender viewport, you can hold the `Z` key and mouse over _Material Preview_ to see the assigned material
+    * In the Blender viewport, you can hold the `Z` key and mouse over _Material Preview_ to see the assigned material.
       *  Some of the textures may look wrong or mirrored in strange ways. **Don't fret, they're _fine_.** A lot of Melee's textures are mirrored and scaled in-game to look correct.
-This can be configured in HSDRaw's texture settings.
+Thhose can be configured in HSDRaw's texture settings.
 2. Select the _Armature_ created by the `.dae` file and delete it.
 We won't be needing it for this tutorial.
 3. Create a collection in the scene browser and name it what ever you'd like.
 I named mine _dae_ for this project.
 Drag all the newly created objects into that collection
 <details> <summary> Click Here for a Video Demonstration</summary>